umarhassan-mitodl/7.341-fall-2009/content/pages/readings.md

 Paper 6a: Reprogramming fibroblasts to pluripotent stem cells that are similar to embryonic stem cells.

-Takahashi, K., and Yamanaka, S. "[Induction of Pluripotent Stem Cells from Mouse Embryonic and Adult Fibroblast Cultures by Defined Factors](http://www.cell.com/abstract/S0092-8674(06)00976-7)." _Cell_ 126 (2006): 663-676.
+Takahashi, K., and Yamanaka, S. "{{% resource_link "4f82021e-bcd2-4f01-8e94-bbee06192aff" "Induction of Pluripotent Stem Cells from Mouse Embryonic and Adult Fibroblast Cultures by Defined Factors" %}}." _Cell_ 126 (2006): 663-676.

 {{< tdclose >}}